Articunatu/.NET-Advanced/05_-_Company/README.md

 # .NET-Advanced

-Fifth and final project of the Advaneced .NET course, *Consists of:*
+Fifth and final project of the Advanced .NET course, *Consists of:*
 - REST-API
 - Database using Entity Framework